naathcs/survey-form/README.md

 I decided to create a tribute page to my grandparents who passed away in 2021.<br />
 To honor their memory and to share these memories with my relatives, I decided to create a survey form that will gather specific informations from the members of the family that fill the form.
 These informations will be sent to a database to be used in the tribute website.
+The website will be made entirely in the Brazilian Portuguese Language.

 ## Table of contents